 So what’s so enhanced about these new campaigns?

 Perhaps the biggest change coming to adwords is that bidding by device is getting overhauled.
 No longer can you bid for tablets and desktops separately.
 Adwords has irreversibly tied those two devices together claiming they perform “about the same” anyways.

-furious complaints helpful information can be found online from other search marketers about how that simply isn’t true.
+Loads of furious complaints helpful information can be found online from other search marketers about how that simply isn’t true.
 Empirical evidence can be easily found that shows how desktops and tablets do NOT perform equally well, but for better or worse they now forcibly coexist with each other and will receive the same exact bids across all your keywords.